OWASP/www-policy/operational/election.md

 ## Voting

-Voting in elections shall be a secret ballot of Members.
+Voting in elections shall be a secret ballot of Voting Members.
 Balloting shall be open for no less than fourteen (14) and no more than (20) days.
-Voting closes at 11:59pm US-Pacific Time on the election voting end date.
-In the case of Board Elections, staff will ensure current Members of the Foundation receive a serialized ballot.
-Members can vote only once in each election per election cycle.
+Voting closes at 11:59pm US-Eastern Time on the election voting end date.
+In the case of Board Elections, staff will ensure current Voting Members of the Foundation receive a serialized ballot.
+Voting Members can vote only once in each election per election cycle.

 In situations where an election will be selecting from among more than one candidate for a position (as is the case in general Director elections), ballots will be designed to allow each elector to cast several votes equal to the number of open seats on the ballot.
 Electors are not required to cast the full number of votes allowed and can only vote for a single candidate once.